-The New European Media76 (NEM) Strategic Research and Innovation Agenda77 also highlights the importance of LT as an innovation content enabler:
+The New European Media (NEM) Strategic Research and Innovation Agenda also highlights the importance of LT as an innovation content enabler:

 In the future AI based tools will be developed, such as automatic translation from speech to subtitles, from text to Sign Language, and from Sign Language to text.
+These actions are essential to maintain Europe's position as the World leader in accessibility and for social and societal challenges.